-If securities or industry analysts do not publish research or publish inaccurate or unfavorable research about our business, our stock price and trading volume could decline.
+If securities or industry analysts do not publish research or publish inaccurate research or unfavorable research about our business, the price of our common stock and trading volume could decline.

-The trading market for our common stock may depend in part on the research and reports that securities or industry analysts publish about us or our business.
-Securities and industry analysts do not currently, and may never, publish research on our company.
-If no securities or industry analysts commence coverage of our company, the trading price for our stock would likely be negatively impacted.
-In the event securities or industry analysts initiate coverage, if one or more of the analysts who cover us downgrades our stock or publishes inaccurate or unfavorable research about our business, our stock price may decline.
-If one or more of these analysts ceases coverage of our company or fails to publish reports on us regularly, demand for our stock could decrease, which might cause our stock price and trading volume to decline.
+The trading market of our common stock depends in part on the research and reports that securities or industry analysts publish about us or our business.
+We do not have control over these analysts.
+There can be no assurance that analysts will continue to cover us, or provide favorable coverage.
+If no or few securities or industry analysts cover our company, the trading price of our common stock would be negatively impacted.
+If one or more of the analysts who covers us downgrades our common stock or publishes incorrect or unfavorable research about our business, the price of our common stock would likely decline.
+If one or more of these analysts coverage of our company or fails to publish reports on us regularly, or downgrades our common stock, demand for our common stock could decrease, which could cause the price of our common stock or trading volume to decline.